DNA-styx/NavBot-Helper-DoDS/README.md

 - Press "F11" to Generate Nav Mesh
 - Press Enter to Save Nav Mesh
 - Fly arround map and look for walkable areas not covered with nav mesh if you find any
-  - Aim at ground and press "F9" to mark an area as walkable
+  - Press "F9" to enable Mark as Walkable.
+Left click to palce marker
   - Press "F11" to generate the nav mesh
   - If these new areas are on top of already existing ones, use sm_nav_delete_overlapping_from_selected_set to remove them
   - Press "Enter" to save